Midnight Love Affair

-"Midnight Love Affair" is a 1976 song by Carol Douglas from the album of the same name.
+"Midnight Love Affair" is a 1976 song by Carol Douglas from the album of the same name, originally released as a single in 1975 by Tony Orlando and Dawn.
 Along with the track "Crime Don't Pay", the song went to number one for one week on the Billboard disco/dance chart.
 The single failed to chart on either the Billboard Hot 100 or the R&B chart.

 "Midnight Love Affair" was written in French by Pierre Groscolas and Michel Jourdan ("Ma jeunesse au fond de l'eau"), adapted in English by Estelle Levitt and produced by Eddie O'Loughlin.